mohammadaliawan/RB130/2nd_pass/Blocks/notes_blocks_old.md

 A closure retains access to variables, constants, and methods that were in scope at the time and location you created the closure.
 It binds some code with the in-scope items.

-A closure retains access to variables within its binding rather thatn the specific values of those variables at the time the closure was created; if the values of those variables changes, the closure access the new values.
+A closure retains access to variables within its binding rather thatn the specific values of those variables at the time the closure was created; if the values of those variables changes, the closure accesses the new values.

 ### Which of the following actions creates a closure in Ruby?